 EPIDEMIOLOGY — In September 2012, a novel coronavirus infection was reported in ProMed Mail, an internet-based reporting system that helps disseminate information about infectious disease outbreaks worldwide .
 The virus was isolated from the sputum of a man in Jeddah, Saudi Arabia, who was admitted to a hospital with pneumonia and acute kidney injury in June 2012.
 Shortly thereafter, a report appeared of an almost identical virus detected in a patient in Qatar with acute respiratory syndrome and acute kidney injury; the patient had traveled recently to Saudi Arabia [2-4].

 Subsequent cases and clusters of infections have been reported, as discussed below (figure 1).
-Since April 2012, at least 1860 cases of Middle East respiratory syndrome coronavirus (MERS-CoV) infection have been reported (see 'Geographic distribution' below).
+Since April 2012, more than 1900 cases of Middle East respiratory syndrome coronavirus (MERS-CoV) infection have been reported (see 'Geographic distribution' below).
 The actual number of cases is likely to be higher .
 The median age is 48 years (range 9 months to 94 years) and 64 percent of cases have been male .

 The number of cases in the Middle East increased dramatically in March and April 2014 then declined sharply in mid-May 2014 [39,40].
 A smaller increase in cases occurred during March and April 2013.
 An outbreak of more than 180 cases occurred in South Korea in May and June 2015; the index case had recently traveled to several countries in the Arabian Peninsula [41,42].

-Geographic distribution — Since April 2012, at least 1860 laboratory-confirmed human infections with MERS-CoV have been reported to the World Health Organization (WHO), occurring primarily in countries in the Arabian Peninsula (figure 2); the majority of cases have occurred in Saudi Arabia, including some case clusters [40,42-44].
+Geographic distribution — Since April 2012, more than 1900 laboratory-confirmed human infections with MERS-CoV have been reported to the World Health Organization (WHO), occurring primarily in countries in the Arabian Peninsula (figure 2); the majority of cases have occurred in Saudi Arabia, including some case clusters [40,42-45].
 Cases have also been reported from other regions, including North Africa, Europe, Asia, and North America (table 1).
 In countries outside of the Arabian Peninsula, patients developed illness after returning from the Arabian Peninsula or through close contact with infected individuals.